An Examination of Stockpicking Ability

 For those technically inclined, we’ve posted portions of our research in code on our Github.
 Click through, explore the actual regression analyses, and take a look at statistical output and time series charts for dozens of unpublished studies.View Our Repository

-For those academically inclined, you can read the actual academic research on SSRN.Academic Paper
+For those academically inclined, you can read the peer-reviewed academic research at the Journal of Portfolio Management.Academic Paper

 The information contained in this research piece was obtained from various sources that Epsilon Asset Management, LLC (“Epsilon”) believes to be reliable, but Epsilon does not guarantee its accuracy or completeness.
 The information and opinions contained on this site are subject to change without notice.